 The ears position the top pulleys – where the string comes from – much higher and farther outboard than the upper corners of the backboard.
 “Higher” is needed for the problem that when the pen goes up high and the string angles decrease, the tension in the strings – and thus the torque needed by the steppers – goes way up.
 With no torque to spare, we sidestep the problem by never needing those angles – even with the pen at the top of the paper.
 “Wider” helps drawing at the edges of the paper, where with one string almost vertical, we lose the needed horizontal component to move the pen.
 By having the strings much wider than the backboard, we can draw very near the edges.

 For the math to work right, it’s critical to know where 0,0 is.
-An LED stuck part way thru a hole drilled just at the origin glows thru each new piece of paper to get restarted quickly.
+An LED (powered with a 2032 coin cell) stuck part way thru a hole drilled just at the origin glows thru each new piece of paper to get restarted quickly.